-Ranger W. M. McChie of the Wasatch forest range is preparing to spend six months in the study of forto other, after 40 years waiting, estry
+but was not able to confirm the bellef.
+Neither ever married and it was only a short time ago that they found each Ranger W. M. McChie of the Wa-satch forest range is preparing to spend six months in the study of for-estry other, after 40 years waiting.

-Julian Riley, a deputy in the office of Julian Riley, a deputy in the office of U. S. Marshal Spry, is again back at his desk after an absence of four weeks.
+Julian Riley, a deputy in the office U. S. Marshal Spry, is again back at his desk after an absence of four weeks.
 Mr. Riley has been suffering from an attack of sciatic rheumatism.